Before You Install an Ice Maker, Don’t Forget Your Ice Machine Water Line

 • Size

-Water flow is measured by Gallons per Minute (GPM).
-For example, a water line that delivers 5 GPM will run 5 gallons of water to an appliance every minute.
+Water flow is measured by gallons per minute (GPM).
+For example, a water line that delivers five GPM will run five gallons of water to an appliance every minute.
 Generally, the size of the ice machine will determine the flow rate.

 A large ice machine will often require more GPM than a small commercial ice maker.